carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 ## Reference-like types

-Reference-like types, such as `std::span` and `std::string_view`, are some of the most important types to have direct support for in Carbon because they are complex and opaque C++ types that are expected to come at zero runtime cost and refer back to data that will remain managed by C/C++ code.
+Reference-like types, such as `std::span` and `std::string_view`, are some of the most important types to have direct support for in Carbon because they are C++ types that are expected to come at zero runtime cost and refer back to data that will remain managed by C/C++ code.
 As such, Carbon prioritizes direct mappings for the most important of these types at no cost.
+In particular, we are focused on these types that represent contiguous data in memory.

-The primary idiom from C++ that Carbon attempts to directly support are types which represent contiguous data in memory.
-The dominant case here is `std::span<T>`, but there are a wide variety of similar vocabulary types.
-Here, Carbon directly maps these types to a slice type: `T[]`.
+`std::span<T>` and similar vocabulary types can be mapped to a slice type, `T[]`.
 These types in Carbon have the same core semantics and can be trivially built from any pointer-and-size formulation.

-There is an important special case: `std::string_view` and similar views into C++ string data.
+`std::string_view` and similar views into C++ string data present a special case.
 It is an open question in Carbon whether there is a dedicated `StringSlice` type or instead it simply uses a direct slice of the underlying `CodeUnit` or `Char` type.
 Whatever is the canonical vocabulary used to convey a slice of a Carbon `String` should also be used as the idiomatic mapping for